 Counselling At The State Level

 From the remaining 85% seats in government medical colleges, all the seats will be offered in deemed universities while the private medical colleges will be occupied by NEET Counselling regulated by the corresponding state counselling authorities.

 The state counselling officials release their separate NEET merit list, counselling dates, application form and also the seat allotment list wherein own domicile rules are applicable at that level.
 All the seats of J&K state will be occupied in the state counselling as they do not get to take part in the AIQ NEET counselling.

-To get admitted in medical courses in government colleges, the qualified candidates should meet with the eligibility criteria set out by corresponding state officials.
+To get admitted in medical courses in government colleges, the qualified candidates should meet the eligibility criteria set out by corresponding state officials.
 Once state authorities release the forms on the specified dates, candidates are required to register by filling in the form for application.
 In addition to government colleges, state counselling officials also conduct counselling for admissions in private medical institutes.